Jay-Z, Yo Gotti help 150 inmates at Mississippi prison sue over "barbaric" conditions

 Since Dec.
 29, at least 18 people have died in Mississippi state prisons, some as the result of gang-related rioting and suicide, officials said.
 Mississippi has one of the highest incarceration rates in the United States.

-Across the state's prison system, the string of violent deaths and lockdowns and protests outside the Mississippi Capitol to "shut it down" have caught the attention of the U.S. Department of Justice, which announced earlier this month that it will review conditions at Mississippi State Penitentiary as well as Southern Mississippi Correctional Institute, Central Mississippi Correctional Facility and the Wilkinson County Correctional Facility.
+Across the state's prison system, the string of violent deaths and lockdowns and protests outside the Mississippi Capitol to "shut it down" have caught the attention of the U.S. Department of Justice, which announced earlier this month that it will review conditions at the Mississippi State Penitentiary, as well as the South Mississippi Correctional Institute, the Central Mississippi Correctional Facility and the Wilkinson County Correctional Facility.

 Prison reform advocates have said it's unusual for the Justice Department to look at four prisons at one time rather than just one, and it indicates how entrenched and immediate the problems remain.